r-belenov/llvm-project/llvm/docs/CommandGuide/llvm-mca.rst

 There is one instrument that can be used on all targets to explicitly set instruction latencies.
 It can be used, for example, to model the cache misses that impact load latencies.
-The syntax is
+The syntax is like

 .. code-block:: none

-  # LLVM-MCA-LATENCY <value>
+  # LLVM-MCA-LATENCY 100
-  ...
+  mov (%edi), %eax
   # LLVM-MCA-LATENCY

-LLVM-MCA-LATENCY without argument sends the region with explicit latency, after it default target latencies are used.
+It set the latency of mov instruction to 100.
+LLVM-MCA-LATENCY without argument ends the region with explicit latency, after it default target latencies are used.

 On RISCV targets, vector instructions have different behaviour depending on the LMUL.
 Code can be instrumented with a comment that takes the